 There is a range of software available for download which can erase your data.
 However, just as you erase it, someone could easily download a program to retrieve it.

 If the idea running software fills you with dread, a practical way of getting rid your personal data is to destroy your hard drive.

 Remember to back up your data beforehand, if you don't do this then you will lose your data forever.

 Disconnect your PC from any power source.

-Open up the exterior casing and locate the hard drive (it's usually connected to a flat, wide IDE cable).
+Open the casing and locate the hard drive (usually connected to a flat, wide IDE cable).

 Undo any screws that secure the hard drive to its wire cage.

 Remove the hard drive.